felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.16.3-b.1 =

-(2017/09/02) Added "Event Offers" options in the Social Settings metabox for event offers, including their name, price and currency.
+(2017/09/02) Added "Event Offers" options in the Social Settings metabox for event offers, including their name, price, currency, and availability.

 = 1.16.2 =